apache/openoffice-project/content/orientation/infrastructure.md

 In this Orientation Module you will learn about tools and servers that are part of the daily operations of the project.
 You will interact with many of these on a regular basis, or at least hear them discussed on the lists, so it is important to know what they are, and where to go if you need more information or run into problems.

-1. First, Please send an email to [volunteer@openoffice.apache.org](mailto:volunteer@openoffice.apache.org?subject=Starting Infrastructure Module) to let us know you are working on this module.
+1. First, Please send an email to [recruitment@openoffice.apache.org](mailto:recruitment@openoffice.apache.org?subject=Starting%20Infrastructure%20Module) to let us know you are working on this module.

 1. List of tools and services we use